CDEval: A Benchmark for Measuring the Cultural Dimensions of Large Language Models

 The second step is data generation using GPT-4, employing both zero-shot and few-shot prompts.
 The final step is checking the generated data manually under verification rules.
 The resultant dataset contains 2953 questions in total.
 An example question together with the options is illustrated in the bottom-right of Figure~\ref{fig:pipline}.
 The basic statistics of resultant benchmark are shown in Table~\ref{tab: dataset statistics}.
 More detailed information is provided in Figure~\ref{fig: appendix the data statistics of CDEval.} in the Appendix.
-Based on the constructed CDEval, we measure and analyze the cultural dimensions of mainstream LLMs from multiple perspectives, including the overall trends of LLMs' culture, models' cultural adaptation in different language contexts, comparisons between LLMs and human society, cultural consistency in model family, etc. \textbf{Contributions.} We summarize the main contributions of this paper as follows: \begin{itemize} \item We introduce a benchmark, CDEval, aimed at measuring the cultural dimensions of LLMs.
+Based on the constructed CDEval, we measure and analyze the cultural dimensions of mainstream LLMs from multiple perspectives, including the overall trends of LLMs' culture, models' cultural adaptation in different language contexts, comparisons between LLMs and human society, cultural consistency in model family, etc. We summarize the main contributions of this paper as follows: \begin{itemize} \item We introduce a benchmark, CDEval, aimed at measuring the cultural dimensions of LLMs.
 CDEval is constructed by combining automatic generation with GPT-4 and human verification, and offers ease of testing, diversity, ample quantity, and high quality. \item We conduct comprehensive experiments to investigate culture in mainstream LLMs from various perspectives, including the overall cultural trends of LLMs, adaptation to different language contexts, cultural consistency in model family, etc. And these experiments yield several intriguing insights.